 3. Affordable Sunscreen

 Other than being priced reasonably (in Japan), the quantity is generous for a product that can be used on the face.
 Suncut Super Waterproof UV Protect Gel comes with 100g of product.
 This is generous as compared to industry average of just 30-50g.
-As such, I didn’t mind applying it on my body when I was travelling.
+As such, I didn’t mind applying it on my body when I was travelling, which makes it convenient for packing.

 Suncut Protect Gel can be used on face and body.
 When I’m not travelling, I use it only on the face and apply a cheaper body sunscreen over the body.
 When I’m travelling, I don’t mind using Suncut Protect Gel on both my face and body as it trims my baggage and also isn’t too expensive to squander on the large surface area of the body. :)